A Review Of The Best Affordable Makeup Brushes

 • A lip brush

-So far I've used four out of the five brushes - foundation, powder/blush, shadow, and flat eyeliner brushes.
-I don't wear lipstick much at all so I haven't used the lip brush.
+So far, I've used four out of the five brushes - foundation, powder/blush, shadow, and flat eyeliner brushes.
+I don't wear lipstick much at all, so I haven't used the lip brush.

 A review of two makeup brush brands that don't cost a fortune and are easy to find and buy. | arelaxedgal.com

-Why they are a fave
+Why are they a favorite?

 • The smaller size makes the brushes perfect to use when traveling